 - Manage expectations, set goals, and decide on roles

 When working in an online environment the roles, expectations, and goals are key in delivering a successful learning experience.
 Make sure that the groups have internal alignment on these elements, so all members are working towards the same end goal.
 It might be interesting to add a moderator to your class to make sure everyone stays on the same page.
-You can find more information on the ‘Adding a moderator to your class’ page that you can find on this website.
+You can find more information on the ‘Add a class moderator’ page that you can find on this website.
 In addition, we advise you to read the Connect with your Students page on this website.

 - Explain the technology